 OPUS INCARNATE | Scannographies © 2008 - 2014

-Opus Incarnate represents two years of silence in my practice.
-This temporary refusal made me discover scannographies, work with them and push the media to the limit, bringing to my visuals a new concept to explore.
+Opus Incarnate represents two years of induced silence in my practice.
+Due a temporary refusal to use a photographic camera I discovered scannographies, worked with them and pushed the media to new limits, bringing to my visuals a new concept to explore.

-This is a statement of pause, a way to take some distance of the overwhelming reality and get the chance to think about the main source, the light and the subject, the eager attitude to really get someone soul almost from the very skin.
-By only using a flatbed scanner on the skin's model -no external lighting, nor lens or aperture to control- I ended up discovering this 'magic kingdom of a candle light'.
+This season was a statement of pause, a way to take some distance of the overwhelming reality and get the chance to think about the main source, the light (or shadows) and the subject, the eager attitude to really get someone soul, almost from the very skin and one inch away.
+A brand new personal understanding of portraiture.